 Next, Marriott projects data of the overall member community:

 These data points show the customers that they are valued and, therefore, they are an essential part of Marriott’s historic journey as they realize that they are part of a greater community.
 These influential factors keep the customers hooked and loyal to Marriott and serve as free advertisements for the hotel as users post their data on social media.

 Marriott did not innovate the content in their “Year in Review” annual email, nor did they use any sophisticated marketing mechanisms to amass loyal customers, but instead just harnessed the potential of targeted content.
 This initiative led to a massive increase in sales by 86%.
 Such is the power of targeted content.

-The description in the email about the feature is placed on the top, which is convenient to read but is also briefly written, making it an easy read for the customer.
+Uber is an American ridesharing company that provides ride-hailing, food delivery, and peer-to-peer ridesharing.
+The company also has an app through which users can make bookings in advance or when on the go worldwide.
+Promotional emails from Uber endorse their uberPool feature.
+The description in the email about the quality is placed on the top, which is convenient to read but is also briefly written, making it an easy read for the customer.
 The concise and crisp message has a clear ring as a call to action.
 The website also sports beautiful designs with stunning patterns, visuals, and fonts to make it a fun read.
-The user-friendly preface of the email allows users to better interact with the company, proving to be profitable for both parties.
+The user-friendly preface of the email allows users to interact better with the company, proving profitable for both parties.

-© 2020 - Bluedotemail
+© 2022 - Bluedotemail